andrewherubin/taskflow/README.md

 mvn clean spring-boot:run
 ```

-Ensure PostgreSQL is running and credentials match your .env or application.properties.
+Ensure DB is running and credentials match your .env or application.properties.

 ## 🧑‍💻 Author